tczajka/bootstrap/README.md

-# Echo to Tetris
+# Brooklyn

-Follow the full story on the [project page](https://tczajka.github.io/echo-to-tetris/).
+Follow the full story on the [project page](https://tczajka.github.io/brooklyn).

 ## The goal

-We are going to build a clone of [Tetris](https://tetris.com/)  starting from nothing but a Linux terminal.
+We are going to build a compiled programming language starting from nothing but a Linux terminal.
-We are not going to use existing compilers, not even an assembler.
+We are not going to use existing compilers, not even an assembler!

 Before we get there, we will have to take us a lot of little steps.
 And we will learn a lot in the process.